1ux/DCF77Decode/README.md

 </tr></table>
 </div>

-The 200 ms long pulse represents a 1 and the 100 ms long pulse represents a 0.
-You can see the pulses in the image on the left.
+The 200 ms pulse represents a 1 and the 100 ms pulse represents a 0.
+You can see the pulses in the picture on the left.
-In this way, 59 bits can be received within one minute, which always contain the current date and time.
-The 59 pulse is held low (except for leap seconds).
-You can see this in the picture on the right.
+In this way, 59 bits can be received in one minute, always containing the current date and time.
+The 59th pulse is kept low (except for leap seconds).
+This is shown in the illustration on the right.
-This is how the end of a minute is indicated.
-If you interpret all 59 pulses as a bit string in this way, you can use the following image to decode the meaning of each bit.
+It indicates the end of the minute.
+If you interpret all 59 pulses as a bit sequence, you can decode the meaning of the individual bits using the following figure.

 <p align="center">
     <img width="430" height="414" src="figures/dcf77kode2007.jpg">